Campus Recycling Program

 - Office paper (white and colored; staples and paper clips are okay)

-- One-ply cardboard/paperboard (cereal bozes, 6-, 12-, or 24 pack beverage boxes and other thin, non-corrugated cardboard)
+- One-ply cardboard/paperboard (cereal bozes, beverage boxes, tisse boxes, paper towel/bathroom paper rolls, and other thin, non-corrugated cardboard)

 - Envelopes (window envelopes, paper clips, and staples are all okay)

 - Coated paper (juice cartons, milk cartons, etc.)

 - Padded envelopes

 - Clean food cans